MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 #### Other

 There are multiple specialized storage solutions in Azure that can integrate with Kubernetes.
-This article does not cover those in depth, but the following list identifies possible solutions:
+This article doesn't cover those in depth, but the following list identifies possible solutions:

 - **Azure HPC cache**.
 HPC Cache speeds access to your data for high-performance computing (HPC) tasks.
 By caching files in Azure, Azure HPC Cache brings the scalability of cloud computing to your existing workflow.
 For more information, see [Integrate Azure HPC Cache with Azure Kubernetes Service](/azure/aks/azure-hpc-cache).